holopoj/FHCP/README.md

 ...
 ```

-Here are pairs of ingredients sorted only by the number of ingredients they occur in together.
+Here are pairs of ingredients sorted only by the number of recipes they occur in together.
 ```
           ingredient1          ingredient2 freq
  ==============================================